lessload/DNSCrypt-reload/README.md

 ## Pro
-- one click base to run dnscrypt-proxy.
+- one click base to run dnscrypt-proxy by run "Reload-dnscrypt.bat"
 - support Web Captive Portal ('nslookup' & 'ping' not work like this script).
 - less resource usage.
 - less data leak (maybe)